imhoffd/teeny-csv/README.md

   - Double quotes (`"`) allowed to wrap values with commas in them
   - Escaped double quotes (`\"`) allowed within double quotes for the literal `"` character
 - No helpful errors.
-- In general, make your CSVs better if you want to use `tinycsv`.
+- In general, make your CSVs better if you want to use `teensy-csv`.
 - No, there aren't TypeScript types.
-- Only accepting PRs that make `tinycsv` tinier, not better.
+- Only accepting PRs that make `teeny-csv` teensier, not better.

 ## Usage